HaiLiExp/Video-surveillance/README.md

 The result image is broadcasted to a IP address by flask and reviewed by a web browser.
 The result can be reviewed simultaneously by multiple PCs.

+The screen output of the code ist exemplarily shown in Issue "OK" and "NOK" for the two classification results.
+The classification result "OK" or "NOK", the date and time is shown on the image, the commandline shows the output values of the machine learning model: less than 0.5 is "NOK", greater than 0.5 is "OK".